mkyleUD/Caviness-HPC-Intro/_episodes/06-paraellel-job.md

 For an interactive job, the user manually types the sequence of commands once the job is eligible for execution.
-If the necessary resources for the job are not immediately available, then the user must wait; when resources are available, the user must be present at his/her computer in order to type the commands.
+If the necessary resources for the job are not immediately available, then the user must wait; when resources are available, the user must be present at his/her computer to type the commands.
 Since the job scheduler does not care about the time of day, this could happen anytime, day or night.
-These will not be covered in this lesson.
+Interactive jobs will not be covered in this lesson.

 ### Batch job
 By comparison, a batch job does not require the user be awake and at his or her computer: